tdwg/bdq/tg2/_review/docs/supplement/index.md

 Tests evaluate values based on the normative definition of the term, and against non-normative guidance provided with the term, and may bring in other concepts from the real world (e.g. practical limits on elevation and depth) or vocabularies.

-When testing consistency between or among terms, values in one term that is non-EMPTY are not held to be inconsistent with EMPTY terms. **@chicoreus...need a good example.**
+When testing consistency between or among terms, values in one term that is non-EMPTY are not held to be inconsistent with EMPTY terms.
+For example, in the Test [VALIDATION_EVENT_CONSISTENT](https://rs.tdwg.org/bdqcore/terms/5618f083-d55a-4ac2-92b5-b9fb227b832f), if dwc:eventDate is '2016-12-04' and dwc:day is '4', and the other event terms are empty, the absence of values in dwc:year and dwc:month does not make the values that are present inconsistent.

-Tests must not ascribe precision where it is unknown. **@chicoreus...need a good example.**
+Ammendments which propose conversions or transformations of values should do so in a way that is reversible.
+For example in [MINDEPTHMAXDEPTH_FROM_VERBATIM](c5658b83-4471-4f57-9d94-bf7d0a96900c) a verbatim depth of "10 feet" should be converted to 3.048 to fill in the minimum and maximum depths in meters.

+Except where required for reversablity, tests must not ascribe precision where it is unknown.
+For example, in [AMENDMENT_GEODETICDATUM_ASSUMEDDEFAULT](https://rs.tdwg.org/bdqcore/terms/7498ca76-c4d4-42e2-8103-acacccbdffa7), when the value "EPSG:4326" is assumed to be the datum, the value of coordinateUncertaintyInMeters is increased to reflect the added uncertainty, not left unchanged reflecting a potentially false higher precision.

 Spatial buffering is explcitly REQUIRED in the Specification for spatial intersections Tests (e.g., point in polygon).
 For example, the Test COUNTRYCODE_FROM_COORDINATES.

 If testing the value of terms that have practical ranges (e.g., dwc:maximumElevationInMeters), real-world values should be used as a limit.
 For example, the height of Mount Everest: 8848m provides an appropriate value as a limit to the largest valid maximum elevation value.

 Tests should be deterministic.
 When presented with the same data and the same configuration, different test implementations and different runs of the same test ad different times on the same data and configuration should produce the same results.
 Each test which references a controlled vocabulary must do so with an explicit statement of what the source authority for that vocabulary is.